dalnefre/FPGA/tutorial/uart/README.md

           state <= `IDLE;
 ```

-If we get any unexpected state
+If we get any unexpected state,
-(which shouldn't happen, since all bit combinations are in use),
+we treat it as a BREAK condition
-we treat it as a BREAK condition.
+(this shouldn't happen, since all bit combinations are in use).

 ```verilog
       default :  // unexpected state